woogii/Swift-Programming-Practice/README.md

-# Swift-Programming-Syntax
+# Swift-iOS-Tutorials
-This repository includes all programming exercises that I practiced while taking an introductory course for Swift programming.
+This repository includes Swift and iOS programming exercises on which I have been working.
+All source code is written in Swift 2.0.